GDSC-CEC/HacktoberFest-2022-Android/easy/Notes App/Notes1/README.md

-1st folder to participate in Notes App Project
+Folder to participate in Notes App Project